 Create subfolders in each project folder for your Camtasia Project File, Photos, Powerpoint, Video, Audio, Library Camtasia Files (pre-generated Opening/Closing Titles) and Documents or Scripts.
 This will help to keep everything organized as video projects can easily grow and become unwieldy without proper organization.

 To download the template and assets, go to SFU Vault, in the folder here: https://vault.sfu.ca/index.php/s/4K9ki9fBerVIqEn

-The newest version of Camtasia, released in June of this year, is Camtasia 2018.
+The newest version of Camtasia is Camtasia 2019.
 Some of the new features include Themes, 60fps support and a new Library tab with pre-generated assets such as music, icons and backgrounds (these were available in previous versions and have been reinstated).